How to Find the Argument of a Complex Number Using Formula and Quadrant Rules

 We explored argument of complex numbers — from definition, formula, examples, mistakes, and links to other subjects.
 Continue practicing with Vedantu to become confident in solving problems using this concept, especially for board exams and entrance tests.

-FAQs on Argument Of Complex Numbers
+FAQs on Argument of Complex Numbers Explained with Formula and Graphical Insight

 1. What is the argument of a complex number?

-The argument of a complex number z = x + iy, denoted as arg(z) or θ, is the angle it makes with the positive real axis in the Argand plane.
-It represents the direction of the complex number from the origin.
+The argument of a complex number is the angle θ that the line joining the complex number to the origin makes with the positive real axis in the Argand plane.
+For a complex number z = x + iy, the argument is written as arg(z).

-2. How do you calculate the argument of a complex number?
+2. How do you find the argument of a complex number?

 3. What is the principal argument of a complex number?